 When breathing is involved, the goal is to reduce stress and help your cat get air, not to do a lot of handling.
 Extra handling can make a struggling cat breathe even harder.

-- Reduce stimulation: turn off loud sounds, move other pets away, dim lights if possible.
+- Reduce stimulation: turn off loud sounds, move other pets away, and dim lights if possible.

 - Do not force your cat to move.
 Let them choose the position that feels easiest.

 - Keep the room cool and calm.
-A fan or cooler room can help; do not use ice water.
+Do not use ice water.

-- Open-mouth breathing = carrier + go.
+- Open-mouth breathing means carrier and go.
 Do not wait to see if it passes.

-- Count breathing rate if your cat is stable enough.
+- Count the breathing rate if your cat is stable enough for you to do it safely.

 - Call the emergency clinic while you prepare to leave.